lsssmmns/BTSTrackerSquad/storyboard.md

 #### Reactions
 - Hannah:
 - Mariana:
-- Yahaira: Love the extra details in the different aspects of the site, such as the timeline bar, sidebar, and toggle features.
+- Yahaira: Especially enjoy the extra details in the different aspects of the site, such as the timeline bar, sidebar, and toggle features.
 ### Hannah
 [<img src="/photos/hannah_crazyeights.png" width="400"/>](hannah_crazyeights.png)
 #### Reactions